HigherOrderCO/Kind/README.md

 A minimal, efficient and practical proof and programming language.
 Under the hoods, it is basically Haskell, except purer and with dependent types.
 On the surface, it looks more like TypeScript.
 Compared to other proof assistants, Kind has:

 1. The smallest core.
 Check this [700-LOC](https://github.com/moonad/FormCoreJS/blob/master/FormCore.js) reference implementation.
+Yes, that is all.

 2. More powerful type-level features.
 Check [this article](https://github.com/uwu-tech/Kind/blob/master/blog/1-beyond-inductive-datatypes.md) on super-inductive datatypes.